-I adore African fabrics, and I love handmade artefacts, and I have no problem buying items at a fair price either, and personally, this means I am supporting this country financially.
+I adore African fabrics, and I love handmade artifacts, and I have no problem buying items at a fair price either, and personally, this means I am supporting this country financially.
 However – when I go to the market it can be quite tiring.
 Not only am I yelled at and steered into shops and stalls by a mass of young boys trying to earn a small commission, but I get a different price from the locals, and often it can be way, way more.

 From our past and present experiences, these are known as ‘Mzungu Prices’.
 If you are white-skinned, expect to pay more because the mindset is you are ‘rich’.
-I know missionaries and volunteers who are anything but ‘rich’ and give their lives to help here, but they are charged way more simply because of the colour of their skin.
+I know missionaries and volunteers who are anything but ‘rich’ and give their lives to help here, but they are charged way more simply because of the color of their skin.

 I contemplate not bothering to shop at all, it really was just that stressful.
 But think about it.
-If I find it too challenging, and I am a hardened ‘go-getter’ traveller, the average tourist would find it VERY stressful and even scary, so that means this country is missing out on overseas money that can be spent here to boost their economy.
+If I find it too challenging, and I am a hardened ‘go-getter’ traveler, the average tourist would find it VERY stressful and even scary, so that means this country is missing out on overseas money that can be spent here to boost their economy.